 the date the document is signed; and

-the signature of the applicant or member.
+the signature of the applicant, member or AR.

-Note: If the case information to be released includes individually identifiable health information, the document must also tell the applicant or member that information released under the document may no longer be private, and may be released further by the person receiving the information.
+Note: If the case information to be released includes PHI, the document must also tell the applicant, member or AR that information released under the document may no longer be private, and may be released further by the person receiving the information.

 Occasionally requests for information from the case records of deceased members are received.
-In these instances, protect the confidentiality of the former members and their survivors.
+In these instances, protect the confidentiality of the former members and the members’ survivors.

 The Office of the General Counsel at HHSC handles questions about the release of information under the Open Records Act.
 All questions and problems encountered by individuals concerning release of information should be referred to these offices.
-MCO staff should contact HHSC’s Managed Care Operations.
+MCO staff should contact HHSC’s Managed Care Compliance & Operations (MCCO).

-2115 Confidential Nature of Medical Information — HIPAA
+2115 Confidential Nature of Medical Information — HIPPA

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-Health Insurance Portability and Accountability Act (HIPAA) is a federal law that sets additional standards to protect the confidentiality of individually identifiable health information.
-Individually identifiable health information is information that identifies or could be used to identify an individual and that relates to the:
+Health Insurance Portability and Accountability Act (HIPAA) is a federal law that sets additional standards to protect the confidentiality of protected health information (PHI).
+PHI is information that identifies or could be used to identify an individual and that relates to the:

-past, present or future physical or mental health or condition of the individual;
+past, present or future physical, mental or behavorial health or condition of the individual;

 provision of health care to the individual; or